ptsteadman/notebook/essays/gray-man-style.md

 The idea of gray man as a lifestyle seems to have originated with the term itself.

-The earliest writing about the gray man concept is a post on the "Western Rifle Shooters Association" blogspot, alongside posts about firearms and anti-government politics.
+The earliest writing I could find about the gray man concept is a post on the "Western Rifle Shooters Association" blogspot, alongside posts about firearms and anti-government politics.
 This piece, authored in a Goofus and Gallant style, presents gray man as an identity.
 Example: "The Young Grey Man is dismissed as a wimp, the Older as a doddering old fool."
 [7]

 This quote begs the question: why be a survivalist if it's such a social liability?
 Wouldn't it be better to accept the idea that survival is socially